DamZav/aml-analysis-knime/README.md

-# aml-analysis-knime
-Prediction of suspicious money laundering transactions using realistic synthetic data.
-Exploratory analysis, visualization of geographic patterns, variable coding, and training of supervised models (Logistic Regression and Tree Ensemble).
-Evaluation with metrics such as F1-score and Kappa.
-Flow built in KNIME with Python support for preprocessing.

 # Suspicious Transaction Detection (AML)

 This repository contains an end-to-end analytical workflow for detecting suspicious financial transactions associated with money laundering (AML).
 The project combines Python preprocessing with a low-code/no-code modeling pipeline in KNIME to identify high-risk patterns and evaluate supervised machine learning models using a realistic synthetic dataset.